fhmwg/current-tags/README.md

 ## Repository structure

+Working documents can be stored in this google drive directory (<https://drive.google.com/drive/u/0/folders/1xssT6SYLWrTFtIHOZuBJbrqu7SF4UP2l>) and/or on github (<https://github.com/fhmwg/>).
+For access to drive, send Gordon Clarke your google account.
+For access to github, send Luther Tychonievich your github account.
 One folder shall be created for each working team.
-At present, we are not imposing any common structure on these folders, nor mandating that github be used prior to final product sharing if a team would rather work using a different toolchain.
-Files outside of folders shall be limited to those applying across all working teams.
+At present, we are not imposing any common structure on these folders.
+Files outside of folders either predate the creation of this structure or are of general interest across all team

-We may, at some future time, create separate folders for the final recommendation document(s) and the reference code.

-Branches may be used to experiment with alternative approaches.
-It is expected that the master branch will contain the "main" development work for each team.

-At present, we are discouraging the creation of forks and separate repositories.